JosipHuzovic/Cybersecurity-Portfolio/README.md

 ---

 ## License
-All original content in this portfolio — including documentation, write-ups, and code — is licensed under the MIT License.
+All original content in this portfolio, including documentation, write-ups, and code, is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for full details.

 **Thanks for checking out my portfolio!**